jeisen0105/Cyclistic/README.md

 ## Step 4: Analyze

-### Descriptive Analysis on Ride Length by User Type
+### Descriptive Analysis on Ride Length by Rider Type

-After cleaning and manipulating the data, descriptive statistics were calculated to understand ride duration based on membership type.
-The mean, median, minimum, and maximum ride lengths were summarized for both "member" and "casual" riders.
-The results of this summary were then saved to a CSV file named ride_duration_stats.csv for further reference
+Descriptive statistics were calculated to understand ride duration based on membership type.
+This summary was saved to ride_duration_stats.csv.

 ```r
 ride_duration_stats <- combined_data %>%